On the action of relatively irreducible automorphisms on their train tracks: Equivalent conditions for co-compactness of

 \subsection{Equivalent formulations of co-compactness for $\Min_1(\phi)$}

 Let $[\phi]\in\Out(\G)$ be irreducible and with exponential growth, that is, $\lambda(\phi)>1$.
 We know that in this case the simplicial structure of $\Min_1(\phi)$ is locally finite (Theorem~\ref{Locally finite}).
 Our aim here is to show that co-compactness of this space is actually equivalent to co-boundedness.
+We first recall some terminology.